Build-NBA-Career-Longevity-Predictor/Objective-And-Assets/Ice-Breaker.md

 - Would you just want to visit and come back, or would you stay?"
 Oh yeah, computers and modern day things rule.

+## **Navo V**
+- Where would you go?
+    - Before the Big Bang
+- If backward, to which time period?
+Why?
+    - Before the big bang, I want to know what happened before that.
+- If there was a person you could go back in time and meet, who would it be, and why?
+    - Buddha
+- Would you just want to visit and come back, or would you stay?"
+    - Visit and come back ,then go forward